No Mow May

 Does the Council participate in No Mow May?

 We encourage biodiversity by allowing grass in some areas to grow longer, creating meadow habitats where wildflowers can grow.
 These areas are only cut once or twice a year, when the time is right, to support the natural lifecycle of plants and insects and create longer lasting habitats.
+In other areas, we mow the grass to allow pathways and habitat variation, and we will continue this approach throughout May.

 What can I do to get involved in No Mow May?

 Leaving even a small patch of your garden uncut can provide vital food and shelter for pollinators and other wildlife.
-We challenge you to leave a patch of your garden uncut for as long as you can – throughout May and into the rest of the year!
+We encourage you to leave a patch of your garden uncut for as long as you can – throughout May and into the rest of the year!

 Bishop’s Stortford